That-Cool-Coder/wrk.js/documentation/howToDocument.md

 - description
 - file defined
 - example with args
-- link to a full reference page on that item (not implemented yet)
+- link to a full reference page on that item (not implemented yet, may never be implemented - instead might be added by the compiler, using its own page system)

 Example:
 ```